annepetersen/handbook/pages/training-and-development/external-speaking-request-playbook.md

 - There is a general prohibition on receiving compensation for personal capacity speaking on a subject that relates to your official duties.
 Free/waived attendance or registration fee is not compensation.
-- You can accept travel and event-related expenses from the sponsor or organizer, but would also need to take leave to attend.
+- You can accept travel- and event-related expenses from the sponsor or organizer, but would also need to take leave to attend.
 - You can use title/position in conjunction with your speaking activities, but only if provided as one of a number of other biographical details.
 Bottom line